 If there is one component that defined the LFA, it’s the naturally aspirated 4.8-litre V10 engine.
 It’s not the most powerful unit, in fact the V10 in a Porsche Carrera GT that preceded it by 6 years produced more horsepower.
 But, if judgement was to be made on how a car produced its power, the LFA is a complete masterclass of internal combustion.

-The V10 itself, named 1LR-GUE by Toyota, was co-developed by Yamaha and is completely bespoke.
+The V10 itself, named 1LR-GUE by Toyota, was co-developed with Yamaha and is completely bespoke.
 Built from an aluminium, magnesium and titanium alloy, Toyota boasted that the 4805cc V10 was smaller than a traditional V8 and the same weight as a V6.
 The ‘GUE’ was built to an incredibly high tolerance, featuring electronic individual throttle body control, a dry-sump lubrication system and lightweight forged internals to reduce internal inertia as much as possible.

-The LFA’s powertrain weakness lied in its single-clutch semi automatic gearbox.
+The LFA’s powertrain weakness lay in its single-clutch semi automatic gearbox.
 Unable to match the response or driveability of gearboxes in cheaper rivals, the main issue was that by the time the LFA reached the showroom floor Ferrari was already integrating vastly superior dual-clutch gearboxes into its line up – as were Audi and Mercedes-Benz.

 Suspension, steering and brakes

 The opportunity for Toyota to create a bespoke chassis for the LFA meant there was very little mechanical compromise to be deal with.
 As a result, Lexus decided there was no need for adaptive dampers, instead utilising coil-over dampers attached to front double wishbone suspension and a multilink rear axle.
-The brakes are relatively standard six-piston Brembo monoblock calipers up-front and four-piston on the rear, gripping carbon ceramic disks, but had incredible stopping power.
+The brakes are relatively standard six-piston Brembo monoblock calipers up-front and four-piston on the rear, gripping carbon ceramic discs, but the setup had incredible stopping power.

-Aesthetically unlike any other Lexus cabin, the LFA artfully integrated the infotainment and HVAC controls into a striking sweeping centre console, while the infotainment screen was artfully hidden away.
+Aesthetically unlike any other Lexus cabin, the LFA artfully integrated the infotainment and HVAC controls into a striking sweeping centre console, while the infotainment screen was smartly hidden away.
 The LFA was also the first Lexus to get digital dials, combined with a metallic bezel that changed the display depending on the driver mode.
-As mentioned above, the LFA required a digital rev counter as a traditional needle would have been unable to keep up with the rate of which the engine revved.
+As mentioned earlier, the LFA required a digital rev counter as a traditional needle would have been unable to keep up with the rate of which the engine revved.

 The materials used were just as indulgent and specialised as those used elsewhere in the LFA too.
-Milled aluminium and magnesium were used for the switchgear and indicator stalks, polished carbonfibre for the steering wheel and waxy soft leather for the sculptural seats and dash-top.
+Milled aluminium and magnesium were used for the switchgear and indicator stalks, polished carbonfibre for the steering wheel, and waxy soft leather for the sculptural seats and dash-top.
 It was expertly put together in a way that was unheard of for a car in limited production and helped elevate the LFA to a point beyond rivals like the Ferrari 599 GTO.

 Lamborghini’s Aventador arrived around a year later, offering even more power from its 6.5-litre V12 and was also around £100k cheaper, but due to its series production status lacks the rarity factor of the other two cars.